gkopff/firestarter/README.md

 firestarter
 ===========

-♬ I'm the trouble starter, _friendly_ instigator. ♬
+♬ I'm the überjar starter, _friendly_ instigator. ♬

 Instigate your überjars